Designing Culturally Aligned AI Systems For Social Good in Non-Western Contexts: Methods

 \subsection{Secondary Research}

-We complemented interviews with secondary research conducted beforehand, drawing on published research papers, web articles, and AI model cards.
+We complemented interviews with secondary research \cite{stewart1993secondary} conducted beforehand, drawing on published research papers, web articles, and AI model cards related to the chosen projects.
 This provided background context, guided our interviews, and enabled us to triangulate information across multiple perspectives.
-To ensure accuracy, we confirmed the veracity of these details with the key informants during interviews and through follow-up member-checking (see ~\S\ref{sec:analysis}).
+To ensure accuracy, we confirmed and cross-checked these details with the key informants during interviews and through follow-up member-checking (see ~\S\ref{sec:analysis}).